JLESC/jlesc.github.io/_posts/2017-01-24-7th-workshop.md

 ---
 layout: post
-title: 7th JLESC Workshop
+title: 8th JLESC Workshop
-date: 2017-01-24
+date: 2017-11-07
-updated: 2017-01-24
+updated: 2017-11-07
 author: speck_r
 ---
-The 7th JLESC Workshop will be held at University of Illinois at Urbana-Champaign, Urbana, USA, from July 17 to 19, 2017.
+The 8th JLESC Workshop will be held at Universitat Politècnica de Catalunya (UPC), Barcelona, Spain, from April 17 to 19, 2018.

 <!--more-->

-Click [here](/events/7th-jlesc-workshop) for more information!
+Stay tuned for more information!